The only company with commercial rights and a genius inventor.

 How It Works

-The highest LVCPT layer, the Global Vector Layer (GloVe), extracts emotion, opinion, and action signals and associates them with higher level concepts, entities, or meaning.
-It is similar to Stanford’s Global Vector Word Representation, which understands the universal meaning of words, but goes several steps further by (1) processing multiple signals instead of just words and (2) allowing for multiple views of the same item within a single layer.
+The highest LVCPT layer, the Global Vector Layer (GloVe), extracts internal system (such as emotion) and external system (such as opinion and action) signals and associates them with higher level concepts, entities, or system meaning.
+It is similar to Stanford’s Global Vector Word Representation, which understands the universal meaning of words, but goes several steps further by (1) processing multi-modal signals (verbal and non-verbal) instead of just words and (2) allowing for multiple lenses of the same item within a single layer.

 Leaps Ahead of Common AI